 When you’re looking to go for a swim, the only thing floating should be you, not grime and debris.
 The circulation of water around your swimming pool is a critical part of keeping your pool clean.
 Pool circulation refers to water movement around the pool to promote water flow and move the debris to the pool filter for a cleaner, healthier pool.

-Below, I go into the importance of pool circulation, how it works, and how to improve circulation.
+Below, I go into the importance of pool circulation, how a pool circulation system works, and how to improve water circulation.

 Why Pool Circulation is Important